70% of consumers have at least one credit card.

 4. There Are Fewer Secured Cards Available

 Given the fact that they address high-risk borrowers, few banks offer secured credit cards to users.
 For this reason, consumers may feel more limited when looking for an ideal secured card for their needs.
+One of our favorite secured cards that is available to most consumers is the OpenskyCC.
+There is no credit check associated with the card request, and it’s quick to open an account.

 Unsecured cards, on the other hand, are much more common.
 Most national banks offer a variety of credit cards to consumers.